Live From Dublin, Ireland

 And that's James.

-So let me understand the rules of this game.
+reckless driving.
+So let me let me understand the rules of this game.

 Children at heart.